Shreesh-Kulkarni/PIC16F877A-Programming/readme.md

 Embedded Programming files for PIC16F877A microcontroller by microchip technologies.

-Files include various Peripheral Programming as well as makefiles and build files created by the MPLAB X IDE for microcontroller programming
+Files include various Peripheral Programming as well as makefiles and build files created by the MPLAB X IDE for microcontroller programming.
+The datasheets and schematics are included as well for reference

 This is a part of my internship on Embedded Systems and Microcontroller Program in Emertxe Information Technologies.